Beatles Answers

 What's distinctive

-One of 28 UK songs led primarily by George.
+One of 28 songs led primarily by George.
 One of 22 solely Harrison-credited compositions in the canon.
 Recorded approximately 4 of 17 into the Abbey Road (1969) sessions.
-Carries the unique tag 'sinatra-praise' — no other UK song shares it.
+Carries the unique tag 'sinatra-praise' — no other song shares it.
+Take count: 67 (highest take number documented in Lewisohn (1988)).

 Opening line — "Something in the way she moves…" (brief identification excerpt; full lyrics © Sony Music Publishing — see Genius link in References.)